jcholewa/NC-Project/README.md

 ## Northcoders Final Project - Nomad Network

-### Note

-This project is still in development and as such is still unstable.
-A stable version of this project will be available from the 'master' branch as of 21/12/2018.

 ### Overview

-TBC is a mobile application for geolocation-based messaging.
+Nomad Network is a mobile application for geolocation-based messaging.
 The app is designed for individuals who are looking for others in the nearby vicinity to share experiences with.

 A typical use scenario would involve a solo-traveller new to a city, opening up the app and messaging another solo-traveller in the same city and arranging to meet up the next day to explore the local museums together.